FudaWiki/fudawiki-files/tehonbiki.md

 These are called **"hari-fuda"** and they are used to indicate what number(s) the players have bet on, and what are the odds of their bet.

-> Traditionally, harifuda are made using blank cards called **shirofuda** (karuta manufacturers used to sell sets with only shirofuda in it), and the gambling house themselves would paint the numbers on them.
+> Traditionally, harifuda were made using blank cards called **shirofuda** (karuta manufacturers used to sell sets with only shirofuda in it), and the gambling house themselves would paint the numbers on them.
 Eventually, hari-fuda sets with pre-printed numbers were sold.
 {.is-info}

 On the other side of the table is the banker, who holds a different set of 6 cards, smaller in size, also representing the numbers 1 to 6.